hudochenkov/postcss-styled-syntax/README.md

 };
 ```

-Example assumes using [PostCSS CLI](https://github.com/postcss/postcss-cli) or other PostCSS runner with config support.
+An example assumes using [PostCSS CLI](https://github.com/postcss/postcss-cli) or another PostCSS runner with config support.

 ## How it works

 ### Parsing

-Syntax parser JavaScript/TypeScript code and find all supported components and functions (e. g. <code>css\`\`</code>).
-Then it go over them and builds a PostCSS AST, where all found components become `Root` nodes inside `Document` node.
+Syntax parser JavaScript/TypeScript code and find all supported components and functions (e.g., <code>css\`\`</code>).
+Then, it goes over them and builds a PostCSS AST, where all found components become `Root` nodes inside the `Document` node.

-All interpolations within found component CSS are end up in the AST.
-E. g. for a declaration `color: ${brand}` `Decl` node will look like:
+All interpolations within the found component CSS end up in the AST.
+E. g. for a declaration `color: ${brand}` `Decl` node will look like this:

 ```js
 Decl {